The Alabaster Mosque

 Do I need to buy a ticket to visit the Alabaster Mosque?

-Yes, the mosque is part of the Cairo Citadel complex, and visitors must purchase a general admission ticket to enter the site.
+Yes—the mosque is part of the CITADEL OF QAITBAY (Cairo Citadel) complex, and visitors must purchase a general admission ticket to enter the site.

 Final Thoughts: A Must-See Masterpiece in the Heart of Cairo